 A friend recently asked me to outline the weathering techniques I use.
 I don’t know that any of these are unique, really.
 All are either direct copies or adaptations of what I have seen others do.
 I try to take these various methods and boil them down to the minimum, and then use them as layers to build up weathering on any particular model.
 I don’t present these as perfect, complete, or without areas for improvement.
 In fact, three years ago this list was a bit shorter.
 So I’m always adding to it.
 But I like this method and this order of application because to me it’s logical, and most important, reproducible.

 So here is my “playlist” for weathering an aircraft.
 I may not use every step on every model though.
 It depends on how heavily weathered I want it.
 Or, I may use heavier or lighter applications of any step to enhance a particular effect.
 I don’t so much look at these as a rote list of steps to be zealously adhered to, but rather as tools in my tool kit to be applied as needed.
-I used an asterisk to indicate the steps I use on every build, even if only in a light application.

 These steps assume the airframe is built, seams filled, sanded, and if you prefer to use primer, it is primed and sanded.